ARMmbed/mbed_OS_API_Docs/docs/APIs/io/PwmOut.md

 The default period is 0.020s, and the default pulse width is 0.

-The PwmOut interface can express the pulse train in many ways to fit different use cases.
+The PwmOut class can express the pulse width in many ways to fit different use cases.
 You can express the period and pulse width directly in units of seconds, millisecond or microseconds.
 You can also express the pulse width as a percentage of the the period.

 ## Code Examples

 ### Example one

-This code example sets the period in seconds and the duty cycle as a percentage of the period in floating point (range: 0 to 1).
+This code example sets the period in seconds and the duty cycle as a percentage of the period in floating point (range: 0.0f to 1.0f).
 The effect of this code snippet will be to blink LED2 over a four-second cycle, 50% on, for a pattern of two seconds on, two seconds off.

 [![View code](https://www.mbed.com/embed/?url=https://developer.mbed.org/teams/mbed_example/code/PwmOut_ex_1/)](https://developer.mbed.org/teams/mbed_example/code/PwmOut_ex_1/file/07220dd760cc/main.cpp)